Politics and Economics (BSc Econ)

 |Typical A-level Offer|| AAB

-Normally, grades AAB from any combination of three A-level subjects excluding General Studies, Critical Thinking and Citizenship. we also require GCSE Mathematics at grade B and GCSE English Language at grade C if not offered at AS or A-level.
+plus GCSE Mathematics at grade B and GCSE English Language at grade C if not offered at AS or A-level. (excluding General Studies)

 |Typical Int Bacc Offer||34 points.
 Minimum of 5 in standard level Maths and English.|